openordu/ordu-ui/src/README.md

   - title: Markdown Content
     icon: markdown
-    details: Built upon markdown, the 'code' is lightwight and easier to write than html.
+    details: Built upon markdown, the 'code' is lightweight and easier to write than html.
     link: /docs/formatting

   - title: Slide pages